AdreenaBermudez/home-network-privacy-setup/docs/tailscale-setup.md

 ## Install on Other Devices

 ### iPhone/iPad
-- Download Tailscale from App Store
+- Download Tailscale from the App Store
-- Sign in with GitHub account
+- Sign in with a GitHub account
 - Toggle ON and allow VPN permission

 ### Windows
 - Download from https://tailscale.com/download/windows
-- Install and sign in with GitHub account
+- Install and sign in with a GitHub account
 - Enable Launch at Login in Preferences

 ### Mac
 - Download from https://tailscale.com/download/mac
-- Sign in with GitHub account
+- Sign in with a GitHub account
-- Enable Launch at Login in menu bar
+- Enable Launch at Login in the menu bar

 ### Android
-- Download from Google Play Store
+- Download from the Google Play Store
-- Sign in with GitHub account
+- Sign in with a GitHub account
 - Toggle ON and allow VPN permission

 ---